pragdave/component/README.md

 ### State

-With the exception of libraries, all component types run one or more worker processes, and those workers maintain state.
+With the exception of hungry consumers, all component types run one or more worker processes, and those workers maintain state.

 The Component library handles state a little differently (some would say controversially).
 Rather than declare the state as a parameter in all